 In some cases, it is better to just start with an S Corp versus trying to convert to an S Corp from an LLC later once your business has taken off.

-There isn’t a one-size fits all answer and it very much depends on your situation.
+When it’s about finding the right answer about S Corp VS LLC, there isn’t a one-size fits all answer and it very much depends on your situation.

 Instead of guessing and hoping for the best, contact me at email@example.com and we’ll talk through what makes the most sense for your business.

 An S Corporation is better than an LLC in some cases because it can offer you tax savings and it creates more separation between you and the business.

 There are certain things about an LLC that may make it not right for your situation, thus making an S Corp a better choice as you compare between S Corp VS LLC.

 - Double taxation with an LLC

 - Distinguishing you from your LLC business – if you’re not careful and get your personal affairs mixed up with your business affairs, you could lose the protection than the LLC provides.

 So, really, an S Corporation is better if an LLC doesn’t fit your business.
 Besides, it makes sense if you want to save money on taxes, and if you want to create distinct separation between you and your business that will protect you from lawsuits and debts in the future.

 Corporation VS LLC: Why Would You Choose an LLC?